 Poor circulation affects the lower extremities most frequently.
 It’s common to experience poor circulation in feet, toes, and legs.
 However, it’s also possible for the arms and hands to exhibit symptoms as well.

-What Could Happen If You Don’t Fix Poor Circulation?
+What Could Happen If You Don’t Treat Poor Circulation?

-If circulation problems aren’t caught early or treated efficiently, serious health complications can develop.
+If you do not seek poor circulation treatment, or these problems aren’t caught early, serious health complications can develop.

 Lymphedema is a condition that causes swelling in the arms and legs.
 It’s common in cancer patients who endure lymph node damage during treatment.
 Lymphedema is also known to develop when poor circulation prevents lymph vessels from draining fluid.